ashwindcruz/ashwindcruz.github.io/_posts/2019-05-07-learning-to-learn.md

 When you tackle a challenge, first start with a hard sub-task but jump to an easy problem once you've got stuck.
 This will get your diffuse mode working on the hard problem.
 I used to think it was easier to just get the easy problems out of the way but by using this method and spending some initial time on the hard task, some of your mind is still chipping away at the hard problem while you tackle the easier ones.

+__*Music*__

+In general, do what's best for you.
+If you find that particular styles of music help you learn better, go along with it.
+There is some research showing that music with lyrics tends to be more distracting.
+However, I've found that when working on droll, repetitive tasks, I prefer music that is more engaging as it better helps me crunch through the work.
+When I need to instead focus deeply on the task at hand and be more creative, then lighter, more relaxing music helps.

+Additionally, while a little bit of music of background noise (such as the chatter at a coffee shop) can be distracting, this distraction can engage the diffuse mode.
+So if you're engaging the focused mode and find yourself hitting a dead end, tune in some music and let the diffuse mode have a go.

 ### Conclusion

 That just about wraps up this post.
 I hope it proved useful and provided ways for you to enhance your learning capabilities.
-Once I've completed the next course on this series (*[Mindshift: Break Through Obstacles to Learning and Discover Your Hidden Potential](https://www.coursera.org/learn/mindshift/home/welcome)*), if it proves informative, I'll write up another post like this and introduce a link to that post at the bottom of this.
-Until then, enjoy learning!
+Until next time, enjoy learning!